Namespace as a service in OpenShift using Software Template Patterns

 -

 Congratulations!
-You now have a new Software template in RHDH.
-Now, end-users can self-provision Namespaces.
+You now have a new software template in Developer Hub.
+End users can now self-provision namespaces.

 We’ll explore the end-user experience by accessing the Software Templates view.